OpenDSA/OpenDSA/RST/en/PL/RecursiveFunctions.rst

    :math:`f(t) = t+1`?

-When we are dealing with functions of real numbers, the "algorithm" to find a fixed point to solve the equation :math:`f(x) = x`.
+When we are dealing with functions of real numbers such as the examples above, the "algorithm" to find a fixed point to solve the equation :math:`f(x) = x`.
-If a solution can be found, the function has a fixed point; otherwise it doesn't. fixed point of any numerical function?
+If a solution can be found, the function has a fixed point; otherwise it doesn't.

 Is there a similar technique to find the fixed point of any :math:`\lambda` calculus function?
 Consider a function that we call :math:`Y`